getkaushik/Piezoelectric_Composites/README.md

 We have used these codes in our publications, listed in my ORCiD profile: https://orcid.org/0000-0002-1102-1419

-If you find these codes useful, kindly acknowledge this github page.
+If you find these codes useful, kindly acknowledge this github page and the relevant publication.
-We have tried our codes to be as error-free as possible.
-Still, if there are discrepancies, please do not hesitate to contact me at kaushik.metal@faculty.iiests.ac.in and/or kaushik@metal.iiests.ac.in
+We have tried to make our codes to be as error-free as possible.
+Still, if there are discrepancies, please do not hesitate to contact me at kaushik.metal@faculty.iiests.ac.in and/or kaushik@metal.iiests.ac.in.